 Torch

-Even if you know what time the sun sets you might still get caught out.
+Even if you know what time the sun sets you might still get caught out if something doesn’t go to plan.
 Head torches come in handy during these times.
+I regularly use my Petzl head torch on sunrise or sunset specific hikes.

 Power bank and leads

-I use my mobile for various things whilst hiking but usually for taking photos.
+I use my mobile for various things whilst hiking but usually for taking photos or videos.
 It’s a useful supplement for navigating also.
 So a power bank is handy to take along as long as it’s not too heavy.

-This Anker Powercore provides multiple charges and weighs under 200g.
+I use this Anker Powercore which provides multiple charges and weighs under 250g.

 Hand Sanitiser